chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/workflow.md

 ## Review

-At this point, AvatarList is a candidate for design system inclusion.
+At this point, `AvatarList` is a candidate for design system inclusion.
 Stakeholders must review the component to see if it meets expectations for functionality and appearance.

-The design system’s Storybook is automatically published each pull request to make review dead simple.
+The design system’s Storybook is automatically published with each pull request to make review dead simple.
 Scroll down to the PR checks to find a link to the deployed Storybook.

 ![PR check for deployed PR](/design-systems-for-developers/avatarlist-github-pr-checks-chromatic-changes.png)

-Find the AvatarList in the Storybook online.
+Find the `AvatarList` in your published Storybook.
 It should look identical to your local Storybook.

 ![AvatarList in Storybook online](/design-systems-for-developers/netlify-deployed-avatarlist-stories.png)

-The online Storybook is a universal reference point for the team.
-Share the link to AvatarList with other stakeholders to get feedback faster.
-Your team will love you because they don’t have to deal with code or setting up a development environment.
+The published Storybook is a universal reference point for the team.
+Share the link to `AvatarList` with other stakeholders to get feedback faster.
+Your team will love you because they don’t have to deal with code or set up a development environment.

 ![Looks good, ship it!](/design-systems-for-developers/visual-review-shipit.png)

-Reaching consensus with numerous teams often feels an exercise in futility.
-Folks reference out of date code, don’t have a development environment, or scatter feedback across multiple tools.
+Reaching consensus with numerous teams often feels like an exercise in futility.
+Folks reference out-of-date code, don’t have a development environment or scatter feedback across multiple tools.
 Reviewing Storybook online makes it as simple as sharing a URL.

 ## Test

-Our test suite runs in the background every commit.
-AvatarList is a simple presentational component so unit tests aren’t necessary.
-But if we take a look at the PR check, our visual testing tool Chromatic has already detected changes that need to be reviewed.
+Our test suite runs in the background every commit. `AvatarList` is a simple presentational component, so unit tests aren’t necessary.
+But if we look at the PR check, our visual testing tool Chromatic has already detected changes that need reviewing.

 ![Chromatic changes on the GitHub PR check](/design-systems-for-developers/avatarlist-github-pr-checks-chromatic-changes.png)

-Since AvatarList is new there aren’t visual tests for it yet.
+Since AvatarList is new, there aren’t visual tests for it yet.
 We’ll need to add baselines for each story.
 Accept the “new stories” in Chromatic to expand visual test coverage.

 ![Chromatic changes to the AvatarList stories](/design-systems-for-developers/chromatic-avatarlist-changes.png)